ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/1_introduction.rst

 The structure of a GitHub organization revolves around **Teams**.

-Teams are groups of organization members that can be effectively utilized to control member permissions.
+Teams group members within the organization and help manage permissions.
-It is possible to create nested teams to reflect the actual structure of working groups.
+Nested teams can reflect the structure of your working groups.
-More details about GitHub Teams can be found :ref:`here <Teams>`.
+More information on GitHub Teams is available :ref:`in the official documentation <Teams>`.

 Considering the structure of the Spoke's working groups, a hierarchy of teams has been deployed.